Ángel de Oro: Los Hermanos Chavez and Los Nuevos Ingobernables (2018–present)

-In late 2020, despite being booked as tecnicos, Ángel de Oro and Niebla Roja began showing rudo tendencies, which came to a head at Leyenda de Azul.
-At the event, they worked with El Terrible (the last remaining member of Los Ingobernables), who helped Ángel de Oro win the cibernetico match.
-Afterwards, they continued to work together under the name Terriblemente Chavez, although Ángel de Oro and his brother were still referred to as tecnicos.
-On March 24, 2021, they cemented their rudo turn and joined El Terrible, forming Los Nuevos Ingobernables.
-A few days later, Ángel de Oro won La Copa Junior VIP.
-On October 5, Ángel de Oro challenged Felino for the Mexican National Light Heavyweight Championship, which would turn out to be successful, defeating Felino on October 12.
-On January 23, 2022, Ángel de Oro and Niebla Roja won the CMLL World Tag Team Championship.
+In late 2020, Ángel de Oro and Roja began showing rudo tendencies, despite being booked as tecnicos.
+On November 27, Ángel de Oro won that year's Leyenda de Azul by lastly eliminating Diamante Azul, who was hit with a low blow by El Terrible.
+Afterwards, they continued to work together under the name Terriblemente Chavez, although he and his brother were still referred to as tecnicos.
+On March 24, 2021, they cemented their rudo turn and joined El Terrible to form Los Nuevos Ingobernables.
+On October 12, Ángel de Oro defeated El Felino to win the Mexican National Light Heavyweight Championship.
+He became a double champion on January 23, 2022, as Los Hermanos Chavez defeated Titán and Volador Jr. for the CMLL World Tag Team Championship.
+At the CMLL 89th Anniversary Show on September 16, he defeated Místico and Volador Jr. in a three-way match to win the Copa Independencia ("Independence Cup") tournament.